 Before you return to work you need to:

 - tell your employer about any circumstances related to COVID-19 they should know about

 - take part in any training your employer provides

 Pre-return to work form

-You’ll need to complete this form at least 3 days before you return to work.
+You’ll need to complete this form before you return to work.
 This form is specific to your job and is only available from your employer.